-Picking this up after still yet another long break, this is the twelfth in a series, "Losing It at the Movies," which is explained here.
-I've been at it for almost two years ... maybe I'll finish in 2021.
+Picking this up after still yet another long break, this is the thirteenth in a series, "Losing It at the Movies," which is explained here.
+I've been at it for more than two years ... maybe I'll finish in 2022.

-In 5001 Nights at the Movies, Pauline Kael wrote of One Flew Over the Cuckoo's Nest:
+In 5001 Nights at the Movies, Pauline Kael wrote of Blume in Love: